addendum1/addendum1.github.io/index.md

 <br/><br/>

 ---
-# Installation Instructions
+# Installation Guidelines

-Instructions for setting up Addendum Builder can be found below.
+Guidelines for setting up your own instance of Addendum Builder can be found below.
 The basic steps are:
  - Setup the database
  - Clone/copy the code to your local environment
  - Edit the web.config to include your database connection info
- - Install the .NET code to the web server
+ - Deploy the .NET code to the web server

 It probably goes without saying, but you'll want to review the code and its associated components to ensure that they meet your organization's security standards.